Slave to the Rhythm (Grace Jones song): Music video

 The accompanying music video for "Slave to the Rhythm" features the hit single version of the song, billed as "Ladies and Gentlemen: Miss Grace Jones" in the album track listing.
 It largely consists of previously seen footage, using excerpts from Jones' previously released music videos, "My Jamaican Guy" and "Living My Life", as well as the live concert performance video A One Man Show.
 Included are also still pictures of some of the singer's most iconic looks and the Citroën CX TV advertisement.
 No new footage of Jones herself was filmed for the video, which features a spoken voice-over from actor Ian McShane, extracted from tracks "Jones the Rhythm" and "Operattack".
 The video, of which there are several versions, was directed by Jean-Paul Goude, Jones' boyfriend at the time.

 The video was nominated for the Best Female Video at 1986 MTV Video Music Awards, eventually losing to Whitney Houston's "How Will I Know".
 It was included as a bonus on the re-release of the A One Man Show video.

-The video starts with dialogue from Ian McShane and shows how the cover art of Slave to the Rhythm was made, a before and after of the cover art image, then it shows a series of clips from archived music videos including "My Jamaican Guy", "I've Seen That Face Before (Libertango)" and the suicide scene from "Living My Life" edited to towards the end to when Jones collapsed and dies.
+The video starts with dialogue from Ian McShane (featured on the album as the introduction to "Jones the Rhythm") and shows how the cover art of Slave to the Rhythm was made, a before and after of the cover art image, then it shows a series of clips from archived music videos including "My Jamaican Guy", "I've Seen That Face Before (Libertango)" and the suicide scene from "Living My Life" edited to towards the end to when Jones collapsed and dies.